Healthcare & Social Care

 England: Care Certificate and qualifications

-England does not have mandatory workforce registration for care workers (unlike Scotland and Wales), but CQC expects all care staff to complete the Care Certificate within 12 weeks of starting work:
+England is the only UK nation without mandatory registration for care workers - Scotland (SSSC), Wales (Social Care Wales) and Northern Ireland (NISCC) all require it.
+CQC nonetheless expects all care staff to complete the Care Certificate within 12 weeks of starting work:

 The Care Certificate is a standardised induction covering 15 standards including duty of care, safeguarding, infection prevention, and communication.
-It takes approximately 12 weeks to complete and is now considered the minimum standard for care workers.
+It takes approximately 12 weeks to complete and is the expected induction standard for care workers - it is not a statutory requirement, but CQC expects to see it.
+Since June 2024, staff can also work towards the Level 2 Adult Social Care Certificate, a funded qualification that builds on the Care Certificate.

 CQC inspectors will ask to see evidence that: